jeromeguillaume/kong-plugin-soap-xml-handling/README.md

   - Added a MIME type detection of the request for answering with the same type of MIME on error (For SOAP 1.1: `Content-Type: text/xml` and for SOAP 1.2: `Content-Type: application/soap+xml`)
   - Renamed the docker image to `jeromeguillaume/kong-soap-xml` (former name: `jeromeguillaume/kong-saxon`) and `jeromeguillaume/kong-soap-xml-initcontainer` (former name: `jeromeguillaume/kong-saxon-initcontainer`)
 - v1.4.0-beta.1
   - Added the file support for WSDL, XSD and XSLT definitions.
-The raw WSDL content (example: `<wsdl:definitions...</wsdl:definitions>`) can be replaced by a file path (example: `/usr/local/kongxml-files/mycontent.wsdl`) put on the Kong Gateway file system
+The raw WSDL content (example: `<wsdl:definitions...</wsdl:definitions>`) can be replaced by a file path (example: `/usr/local/kongxml-files/mycontent.wsdl`).
+The The user is in charge of putting the XML definition files on the Kong Gateway file system
   - Improved the performance by compiling and parsing WSDL, XSD and XSLT definitions only once per plugin (managed by a new `kong.xmlSoapPtrCache.plugins[plugin_id]` table)
+  - Added schema controls:
-  - Checked that the Asynchronous External Entity Loader and the Schema inclusion are not simutaneously enabled
+    - Check that the Asynchronous External Entity Loader and the Schema inclusion are not simutaneously enabled
+    - Check that if `SchemaInclude` are defined the corresponding root definitions are also defined in `xsdSoapSchema` and `xsdApiSchema`
+    - Check that if `SOAPAction_Header` is enabled the `xsdApiSchema`is also defined
   - Fixed a bug by replacing `plugin.__plugin_id` (that doesn't exist except for `configure` phase) by `kong.plugin.get_id()`
   - Removed useless `formatCerr` in `libsaxon-4-kong`